-In May 2022, we sold our 66% interest in the Mustang Lake uranium property located in Labrador, Canada to Labrador Uranium Inc. ("LUR"), in exchange for 3 million common shares of LUR and the appointment of Richard Patricio, our President & Chief Executive Officer, to LUR's board of directors as our nominee.
-We originally acquired the property in 2007 via our acquisition of Monster Copper Corporation.
+In May 2022, we sold our 66% interest in the Mustang Lake uranium property located in Labrador, Canada (originally acquired in 2007 via our acquisition of Monster Copper Corporation) to Latitude Uranium Inc. (then known as Labrador Uranium Inc.), in exchange for 3 million common shares of Latitude and the appointment of Richard Patricio, our President & Chief Executive Officer, to its board of directors as our nominee.
+Latitude was acquired by ATHA Energy Corp. in March 2024 and our nominee rights ceased.